Greek assets hold their ground as crisis enters "11th hour"

-LONDON, June 19 (Reuters) - Greek financial markets ended a bruising week in resilient fashion, holding their ground as investors pinned their hopes on an emergency meeting of euro zone leaders next week producing an agreement to unlock aid for Athens and avert default.
+LONDON, June 19 (Reuters) - Greek financial assets held their ground on Friday, putting a bruising week behind them as investors pinned their hopes on an emergency meeting of euro zone leaders next week producing an agreement to unlock aid for Athens and avert looming default.

-Stocks edged up, government and corporate borrowing costs dipped and the cost of insuring against Greek default fell too.
+The benchmark prices of stocks -- especially in the financial sector -- stabilised, while government and corporate borrowing costs dipped.

-The uneasy calm comes as the crisis enters perhaps its most critical phase -- the “11th hour”, according to British Finance Minister George Osborne -- with Greece days away from potentially defaulting on debt repayments to the IMF.
+The uneasy calm comes as the crisis enters perhaps its most critical phase -- the “11th hour”, according to British Finance Minister George Osborne -- with Greece days away from potentially defaulting on debt repayments to the International Monetary Fund.

-Athens’ benchmark ATG equity index, which hit a three-year low on Thursday, rose 0.5 percent to 687 points.
-It remains down 11 percent this week, though, and down 17 percent since the start of 2015.

-The yield on Greece’s two-year bond maturing in July 2017 fell three percentage points to 28.5 percent, the lowest this week.
-It had risen above 30 percent this week for the first time since April.

 “Markets think we’ve seen this story before.
 People have got used to these kind of headlines.
 A lot of it is posturing and speaking to their own constituencies,” said Michael Michaelides, European rates strategist at Royal Bank of Scotland.